syau-miao/DFSP/readme.txt

-This project is the source code of our paper "QSSP: a fast and automatic stem-leaf segmentation pipeline for point cloud of corn shoot".
+This project is the source code of our paper "DFSP: A fast and automatic distance field-based stem-leaf segmentation pipeline for point cloud of maize shoot".

 1.The code was developed in matlab2017a and tested only on this version.